First all-flavor search for transient neutrino emission using 3-years of IceCube DeepCore data: Analysis method

 \subsection{Kernel density estimation}

 The purpose of the time KDE is to identify the regions in time with large densities of events and thereby select the time windows of interest.
 Transient sources are expected to emit neutrinos primarily within a relatively short amount of time, and therefore the selected time windows with larger event densities are more likely to contain astrophysical transient emission.
 This way, the time KDE functions as a preselection of the most promising events.
-Thereby the maximum likelihood analysis is only performed on a small sub-set of the data sample, which will decrease the computing time.

 When evaluating the KDE, a Gaussian kernel defined by \begin{linenomath}